plotly/dash/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Thank you so much for helping Dash in quality!
+Thank you so much for helping improve the quality of Dash!

-We are doing our bests in release stage but community tests could bring us to the next level of maturity.
+We do our best to catch bugs during the release process, but we rely on your help to find the ones that slip through.

 **Describe your context**
 Please provide us your environment so we can easily reproduce the issue.

 -  replace the result of `pip list | grep dash` below
 ```